Japanese Covered Bridge in Hoi An City

 Vietnamdrive’s tip

-The Japanese Bridge, being in the list of the ancient covered bridges in Vietnam, has a typical architecture curving through a small creek flowing into the Hoai River (a branch of Thu Bon River).
-According to legend, the bridge is like a sword stabbing down the back of the Namazu monster, preventing it from wagging its tail that causes earthquakes and bringing peace to the people.
+The Japanese Bridge, being on the list of the ancient covered bridges in Vietnam, has a typical architecture curving through a small creek flowing into the Hoai River (a branch of Thu Bon River).
+According to legend, the bridge is like a sword stabbing down the back of the Namazu monster, preventing it from wagging its tail causing earthquakes, and bringing peace to the people.

 In 1653, people built a temple next to the bridge, connected to the northern railing, protruding in the middle of the bridge, so the local people called it the Temple Bridge (Chua Cau).